FNNDSC/mediawiki/README.rst

 It run the ``git-backup.sh``.
 This script push all the content to this git repository.

 If you want to make sure that it's actually running just type :
-As a side note, if you want to shutdown temporaly the wiki you can use :

         ``crontab -l``

 NOTE : If the wiki is not powered ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.